ryan-moeller/lua-httpd/README.md

 server:run()
 ```

-The server script is executed by some inetd-style listener.
+The server script is commonly executed by some inetd-style listener.

 Lua 5.3 or newer is required.
 Some operating systems (FreeBSD, NetBSD) include
 a Lua interpreter as part of the base system.
 On FreeBSD, it is installed as